The desire to retire early and live a financially independent life has been around since the beginning of organized labor.

-As of 2019, both Sam and his wife are still FIRE and still not working traditional day jobs.
-Their retirement income generates about $245,000 a year, which provides for a comfortable lifestyle for four people in expensive San Francisco.
+As of 2020, both Sam and his wife are still FIRE and still not working traditional day jobs.
+Their retirement income generates about $265,000 a year, which provides for a comfortable lifestyle for four people in expensive San Francisco.

-Financial Samurai currently attracts over 1.6 million organic pageviews a month and is one of the largest FIRE-related blogs today.
+On average, Financial Samurai currently attracts over 1.5 million organic pageviews a month and is one of the largest FIRE-related blogs today.

-What makes Financial Samurai unique is that he not only writes about achieving financial independence early, he also writes about various topics including: real estate, career, wealth management, investing, family finances, education, relationships, travel and more to keep things interesting.
+What makes Financial Samurai unique is that he not only writes about achieving financial independence early, he also writes about various topics including: real estate, career strategies, wealth management, investing, family finances, education, relationships, travel and more to keep things interesting.

 Other Popular FIRE Blogs

 On April 12, 2012, almost three years after Financial Samurai started, Financial Samurai invited a new site, Mr. Money Mustache to do a guest post on Financial Samurai entitled, Early Retirement: It’s Not As Risky As You Might Think.

 This guest post helped propel Mr. Money Mustache into one of the most popular FIRE blogs today.
 Although MMM doesn’t post much, his forum is an active place for many FIRE followers to congregate.